flashdev53/ai-journal-api/README.md

 - `GET /entries` - Get a list of all entries.
 - `GET /entries/{entry_id}` - Get a specific entry by its ID.

-You may utilize any models or llms as needed; please ensure the code is updated accordingly.
 ---
 **Thank you!**